TIBCOSoftware/flogo/docs/content/faas/how-to.md

 Before we get started there are a few prerequisites that we need to take into account:

-* You’ll need to have [Docker](https://docs.docker.com/engine/installation/) installed
 * You’ll need to have the [Flogo CLI](https://tibcosoftware.github.io/flogo/getting-started/getting-started-cli/) installed
-* You’ll obviously need an account for AWS :)
+* You’ll obviously need an AWS account :)

 ## Create the flogo.json